franBec/pollitoDev/content/en/blog/2024-10-04-pollitos-opinion-on-spring-boot-development-5.md

   baseUrl: https://jsonplaceholder.typicode.com/
 spring:
   application:
-    name: post #name of your application here
+    name: user_manager_backend #name of your application here
 ```

 - It is important that the name of the root keys (in this particular example, 'jsonplaceholder') is all lowercase.